slateci/slate-puppet/README.md

 # slate-puppet

-A Puppet module that auto configures a single-node SLATE cluster.
+A Puppet module that configures a Kubernetes cluster to be SLATE-ready.

 #### Table of Contents